MukhtarKhalilov/full-auto/README.md

 ## 📌 About

 **FULL-AUTO** is a Python-based WiFi deauthentication tool that exploits the unauthenticated nature of 802.11 deauth frames to disconnect clients from a target access point.
 Built entirely in Python using Scapy, it runs purely in the terminal with no GUI required.

-Built as a final university project, inspired by [flashnuke/wifi-deauth](https://github.com/flashnuke/wifi-deauth) with additional features on top.

 ---

 ## ✨ Features